shrushtikasab/Project_rainfall_ML/README.md

 * Different types of models were tried like catboost, random forest, logistic regression, xgboost, support vector machines, knn, naive bayes.
 * Out of these catboost, random forest and support vector machines were top 3
 * The conclusion were made using classification metrics. roc curve and auc score
-# Model Deployment
-* The model is deployed using Flask at Heroku server at the